Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: Introduction

 \section{Introduction}

 The ever-increasing growth of mobile traffic has called both academia and industry to identify and develop solutions for extending the radio spectrum beyond the crowded sub-6 GHz bands.
-As a result, the \ac{mmwave} band has been included in the used bands for cellular communications in the latest releases of the \ac{3gpp} standard, namely \ac{5g} New Radio (NR)~\cite{38104}.
-Moreover, the use of \ac{thz} frequencies is being investigated as a possible key technology enabler for \ac{6g} networks as well~\cite{tariq2020speculative}.
+As a result, the use of \ac{mmwave} band for cellular communications has been included in the latest releases of the \ac{3gpp} standard, namely \ac{5g} New Radio (NR)~\cite{3gpp.38.104}.
+Moreover, \ac{thz} frequencies are being investigated as enablers for \ac{6g} networks as well~\cite{tariq2020speculative}.

 However, transmissions in the \ac{mmwave} and \ac{thz} bands are subject to challenging propagation conditions, mainly due to severe path loss and susceptibility to blockages~\cite{rangan2017potentials}.
-To mitigate these limitations, a possible solution is to densify the network, thus reducing the cell radius.
-Unfortunately, this approach was shown to be infeasible for network operators, since trenching and deploying the necessary fiber backhaul links usually represents an excessive financial and logistical hurdle~\cite{difrancesco2017sensitivity,oughton2022policy}.
-This issue is exacerbated in remote areas, where the limited access to electrical power and the lower density of \acp{ue} further complicates dense network deployments from a business standpoint~\cite{Chaoub20216g,lopez2015towards}.
-Even worse, network densification will also inevitably increase carbon emissions due to base stations management operations, with serious environmental concerns.

-To solve these issues, the research community has explored new technologies to improve network coverage, for example using \ac{iab} nodes, as also approved by the \ac{3gpp} as part of 5G NR specifications for Rel-16~\cite{38874}.
+To mitigate these limitations, the research community has explored solutions to improve network coverage, for example using \ac{iab} nodes, as also approved by the \ac{3gpp} as part of \ac{5g} \ac{nr} specifications for Rel-16~\cite{3gpp.38.174}.
 In particular, \ac{iab} allows base stations, or \acp{gnb} in 5G NR parlance, to establish wireless (rather than traditional fiber-like) backhaul links, possibly through multiple hops, to a donor, thus reducing deployment costs~\cite{polese2020integrated}.
-Still, \ac{iab} involves complex signal processing and saturation of the available resources, and may be costly and energy-consuming for network operators.
+Still, \ac{iab} involves complex signal processing and saturation of the available resources and may be costly and energy-consuming for network operators.